Denver, CO to Charleston, SC Movers (NEW 2026 Costs)

 - Charleston's population is about 79% less than Denver.

-- Charleston's public transportation has a score of 3 out of 10 versus Denver's lower score of 8.
+- Charleston's public transportation score of 3 out of 10 is lower than Denver's score of 8.

 - Charleston is less walkable than Denver with a score of 40 out of 100 vs Denver's 95 out of 100.

-- Charleston has a bike-friendliness score 50 out of 100, which means it isn't as accessible to and safe for cyclists as Denver, which has a score of 96 out of 100.
+- Charleston has a bike-friendliness score of 50 out of 100, which means it isn't as accessible or safe for cyclists as Denver, which has a score of 96.

 - Charleston's crime rate is lower than Denver with a score of 44.97 compared to Denver's 47.84.
 This means that Charleston neighborhoods are safer than 44.97% of all U.S. neighborhoods, and Denver neighborhoods are safer than 47.84%.